walra356/CamiXon.jl/README.md

 # CamiXon

-*A a\package for mage analysis of backscattered light.*
+*A package for mage analysis of backscattered light.*

 | **Documentation**                                                               | **Build Status**                                                                                |
 |:-------------------------------------------------------------------------------:|:-----------------------------------------------------------------------------------------------:|